La Paz Mexico Travel

 3. See the Catedral de Nuestra Senora de La Paz

 The Cathedral was built in 1861 by the Dominicans and stands across Jardín Velasco.
 The tall front of the Church is one of the main things to see in La Paz and will get your attention as soon as you arrive at the square.
 The inside of the Catedral de Nuestra Senora is worth visiting, so feel free to step in.
-Entrance is free.
+The entrance is free.

 Besides its importance as a Catholic church, musical events such as classical and religious performances are sometimes held in the building.
 The Catedral de Nuestra Senora is at the corner of Revolución de 1910 and Calle 5 de Mayo.